Svengodly/rock_paper_scissors/README.md

 # rock_paper_scissors
-An exercise in writing functions, evaluating conditions, and debugging.
+An exercise in writing functions, evaluating conditions, using JavaScript, and debugging.